 Ebron acted, a simple spell cast short and precise sent the temple guards staggering back momentarily blinded

 “Thank you, my boy,” said Cartayis turning in the direction of Ebron and nodding with a sardonic smile he turned back to face the seeress who still stood in place her expression one of frustration.
-All the while Elena stood poised tense, ready hands at her side belatedly she realised she wore a dress given to her by the innkeeper’s wife, her armour and swords in Ebron’s room after being cleaned.
+All the while Elena stood poised tense, ready hands at her side belatedly she realised she wore a dress given to her by the innkeeper’s wife and her armour and swords wherein Ebron’s room after being cleaned.